guilevieiram/k/README.md

 ```
 (This is extracted from the official documentation on https://www.haskell.org/ghcup/)

-Feel free to install GHC (Haskell's compiler) and Cabal separatelly on your machine as they are the only programs you need.
+If you want, feel free to install GHC (Haskell's compiler) and Cabal separatelly on your machine as they are the only programs you need.

 Once you have ghcup (or GHC and Cabal) you can make a local executable by running:
 ```bash